-And when I mess up and fail and yell more than I want to admit, I can come to the Father with my ragged heart, knowing that He’s been holding it all along just waiting for me to surrender.
+When we mess up and fail more than we want to admit, we can come to the Father with our ragged hearts, knowing that He’s been holding it all along, waiting for us to surrender.

 We can come together, here on this blog and share our hearts, knowing that someone else has been there too.
 Knowing that lows are OK in our marriage because the lows are opportunities to come out on top with God as the hero.
 Knowing that our mistakes as a mother doesn’t define us.

 It’s the everyday moments that help make a marriage.
 It’s being still in God’s presence that mold us into a mother after God’s heart.

-If you want to help during those moments when you feel stuck or when you feel like you can’t see the grace in those moments, then you can sign up for my series “When Love Languages Collide: 5 Practices to Help You Get Unstuck in Your Marriage.“
+If you’re looking for help during those moments when you feel stuck in your marriage and are ready to take back your marriage, then you can sign up for my series “When Love Languages Collide: 5 Practices to Help You Get Unstuck in Your Marriage.“

-If you don’t want to miss out on tips and encouragement for your marriage, then click here to like my Facebook page.
+If you want encouragement that stands out from the rest of the noise on Facebook, then click here to like my Facebook page.

-Remember you are not alone in all the feelings that can come and go in your marriage.
-Many of us come together here to be reminded of God’s truth and promises he has for our marriages.
-Won’t you join me?
+Remember you are not alone in all the feelings that can come and go in your marriage and motherhood.
+Many of us come together here to be reminded of God’s truth and promises he has for us.

 BELIEFS & DISCLAIMER